Sickness Doesn't Sleep; Neither Do Night Shift Nurses

 - And master silent breathing.

 - Quality sunglasses and blackout curtains are priceless.
-And there’s a real science to utilizing them.
+And there’s a real science to utilizing them (and mimicking night time).

 - DWT(ired) should be taken just as seriously as DWI.